kwonus/Quelle/Quelle-AVX.md

 4. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labelled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore redefining a macro after it has been referenced in a subsequent macro definition has no effect of the initial macro reference.
 We call this macro-determinism.
+A component of determinism for macros is that the macro definition saves all control settings at the time that the label was applied.
+This assure that the same sear4ch results are returned each time the macro is referenced.
+However, if the user desires the current settings to be used instead, just add %settings::current to the statement.
+Here is an example.

+%span = 2

+in beginning || in_beginning

+%span = 3

+$in_beginning [1] < genesis:1:1

+***result:*** none

+$in_beginning [1] settings::current < genesis:1:1

+***result:*** Gen 1:1 In the beginning, God created ...

+##### Additional explicit macro commands:

 Two additional explicit commands exist whereby a macro can be manipulated.
 We saw above how they can be defined and referenced.
 There are two additional ways commands that operate on macros: expansion and deletion.
 In the last macro definition above where we created  $another-macro, the user could preview an expansion by issuing this command: